German submarine U-286: First, second and third patrols

 U-285's first patrol proper began with her departure from Flekkefjord on 5 July 1944.
 On the 18th, she was attacked by a Norwegian De Havilland Mosquito of No. 333 Squadron RAF.
 One man was killed, seven others were wounded.
 The boat was also damaged, but docked at Kristiansand the same day.

 Her second sortie was preceded by a series of short voyages between Kristiansand, Bergen and Horten Naval Base which culminated in Trondheim.
 This patrol took her three times to the Norwegian Sea and Murmansk, but success continued to elude her.
 She arrived in Harstad, (northwest of Narvik). on 7 January 1945.

 The boat's third foray was relatively uneventful, starting and finishing in Harstad.

 Fourth patrol and loss

 The submarine sank the British frigate HMS Goodall in the Kola Inlet 7 nmi from Murmansk on 29 April 1945.
+Goodall was the last ship of the Royal Navy sunk in the European theatre of World War II.
 Her success was short-lived; she was attacked and sunk by gunfire from the British frigates HMS Loch Insh, HMS Anguilla, and HMS Cotton in the Barents Sea later that day north of Murmansk at 69°29′N 33°37′E with the loss of her entire crew of 51 men.

 Soviet and Russian sources state U-286 was sunk on 23 April 1945 by depth charges from Soviet destroyer "Karl Liebknecht" of Novik-class.